ejh243/BrainFANS/documentation/docs/home/intro.md

 # Welcome to the BrainFANS repository

-Welcome to the documentation website for our comprehensive repository of processing pipelines for regulatory genomic data including SNP array, dna modifications and ChIP/ATAC-Seq.
+Welcome to the documentation website for our comprehensive repository of processing pipelines for regulatory genomic data including SNP array, DNA modifications and ChIP/ATAC-Seq.
 This website serves as a gateway to access detailed information for those that want to either *use* or *contribute* to the development of these pipelines.

 Our objective with this repository was to: